cirosantilli/cirosantilli.github.io/window-blackout.md

 The top part requires hammering nails as shown on the video: <https://youtu.be/cTVVe7codw4?t=24> but this is generally rental acceptable, and you can fill the holes afterwards.

 Once you have the setup in place, it is likely that there will be some light gaps still, because it is basically impossible to make such large objects fit perfectly.
-This was especially true for the top o the window, but also for the sides, so I just used some black tape
+This was especially true for the top of the window, but also for the sides, so I just used some black tape

 So I added some wide (50mm) [Diall PVC repairing black tape](https://www.diy.com/departments/diall-black-repair-tape-l-25m-w-50mm/1638456_BQ.prd) ([archive](http://web.archive.org/web/20190823073702/https://www.diy.com/departments/diall-black-repair-tape-l-25m-w-50mm/1638456_BQ.prd)) between the blind and the wall to completely seal off the light: